HydraMeshnet/developer-portal/usecases/kyc.md

 ## Timestamping Statements

-This diagram extends the previous scenario and diagram with timestamping, to improve transparency of the witnessing process, e.g. in the following cases
+This diagram extends the previous scenario and diagram with timestamping, to improve transparency of the witnessing process, e.g. in the following cases:
- - BANK2 wants to audit that BANK1 is not signing statements with fake timestamps
+ - BANK2 wants to audit that BANK1 is not signing statements with fake timestamps.
  - BANK1 wants to make explicit the fact that they acted according to information available at a certain point in time.
- - BANK1 wants to audit its delegated witnesses
+ - BANK1 wants to audit its delegated witnesses.

 ```mermaid
 sequenceDiagram